 Every dispute is different, and therefore, attorney’s fees will vary according to the client’s circumstances.
 The best way to determine your anticipated legal fees is to come in for a consultation so that we can review your situation, give you a realistic idea of what future costs to expect, including a payment plan if needed.
 Contact our office form more information.

 If you get a loan when you purchase property, you will sign a Promissory Note and a Deed of Trust.
-The Note is the contract between you and your lender that you agree to repay the money they loaned you to buy the property.
-The Deed of Trust is a document that is recorded and gives notice that the property was put up as collateral for the loan.
+The Note, which is the debt, is the contract between you and your lender that you agree to repay the money they loaned you to buy the property.
+The Deed of Trust, which is the lien, is a document that is recorded and gives notice that the property was put up as collateral for the loan.

 The purpose of the Deed of Trust is to notify future buyers that there is money owed and they cannot get clear title until it is paid back.
 Once the loan is paid in full, the Deed of Trust is released.
 Note that if the debt is discharged in bankruptcy, the lien is still in place and you cannot sell the property until the lender agrees to release the lien.